Supermarine S.4

-At Bay Shore Park in Baltimore in the US, the venue of the 1925 contest, the S.4's rear end was damaged by a falling pole during a gale prior to the event.
-During navigation trials on 23 October, the repaired aircraft was observed to be performing well, but then—for reasons that have not been fully explained—it went out of control, and was destroyed when it dived into the sea from 100 ft, injuring the pilot, Henri Biard.

-Mitchell used the practical experience gained from his work on the S.4 when he designed its immediate successor, the Supermarine S.5.
+At Bay Shore Park in Baltimore in the US, the venue of the 1925 contest, the S.4's rear end was damaged by a falling pole during a gale before the event.
+During navigation trials on 23 October the repaired aircraft was observed to be performing well, but then, for reasons that have not been fully explained, it went out of control, and was destroyed when it dived into the sea from 100 ft, injuring the pilot, Henry Biard.
+Mitchell then used his experience gained working on the S.4 to design its successor, the Supermarine S.5.

 Design and development

-During 1925, Supermarine's chief designer, R. J. Mitchell, was working on a new aircraft to compete in that year's Schneider Trophy race.
+During 1925, R. J. Mitchell was working on a new aircraft to compete in that year's Schneider Trophy competition.
 The decision to begin the design process was made jointly by Napier and Supermarine on 18 March 1925.
-Following the success of the Americans during the previous contest, Mitchell was fully aware of the need to reduce drag forces to increase speed.
-His new design was for a mid-wing, cantilever floatplane.
-It was comparable to a French monoplane, the Bernard SIMB V.2, which had broken the flight airspeed record in December 1924.
-The new design was in marked contrast to the flying boats which Mitchell had designed for previous Schneider Trophy races, which had won in 1922 and come third behind the American Curtiss CR seaplanes in 1923.
+Following the success of the Americans during the previous contest, Mitchell was fully aware of the need to reduce drag to increase speed.
+Supermarine's new design was for a mid-wing cantilever floatplane which resembled a French monoplane, the Bernard SIMB V.2, which had broken the flight airspeed record in December 1924.
+The new design was in marked contrast to the flying boats Mitchell had designed for previous Schneider Trophy races, which had won in 1922 and come third behind the American Curtiss CR seaplanes in 1923.

-The name S.4 was designated by Mitchell, with "S" standing for Schneider.
-He saw the three previous Schneider Trophy entrants (the Supermarine Sea Lion series) as S.1, S.2, and S.3.
+The designation S.4 was given by Mitchell, "S" standing for Schneider.
+He regarded the three previous Schneider Trophy entrants (the Supermarine Sea Lion series) as S.1, S.2, and S.3.
 The S.4 was the first Schneider Trophy entrant to be supported by the British government, who agreed to buy the aircraft if Supermarine and Napier covered the initial costs of development and construction.
-The Air Ministry provided the British teams with greater freedom than was given by the US government to their designers.
+The Air Ministry provided the British teams with greater freedom than was given by the U.S. government to their designers.

-The S.4 was a monoplane seaplane with an unbraced cantilever wing and semi-monocoque fuselage, powered by a specially developed version of the Napier Lion, a water-cooled engine developed to produce 700 hp over a short racing period.
+The S.4 was a monoplane seaplane with an unbraced cantilever wing and semi-monocoque fuselage, powered by a specially developed version of the Napier Lion, developed to produce 700 hp over a short period.
 The aircraft was primarily constructed from wood: the single-piece unbraced wing had two spars with spruce flanges and plywood webs, and was covered with plywood braced by stringers.
-The fuselage had a covering of diagonally-laid spruce planking over plywood formers constructed around a pair of steel A-frames, to which the engine bearers and wing spars were attached and which carried the floats.
+The fuselage had a covering of diagonally laid spruce planking over plywood formers constructed around a pair of steel A-frames, to which the engine bearers and wing spars were attached and which carried the floats.
 The single-step floats were metal.
-The S.4 lacked the newly-designed surface radiators, at that time still unavailable, but it was aerodynamic and aesthetically pleasing.
-The radiators, which were mounted under the wings, were the only part of the machine to extend from the fuselage.
+The S.4 lacked the newly designed surface radiators, at that time still unavailable, but it was aerodynamic and also judged to be aesthetically pleasing.